-- It's important that all the doctors you see know which medicines you're taking and medical tests you've had. - Make a list of all your medications (including non-prescription) and their doses and take the list to your appointment.
-Don't forget to include any vitamins or heath supplements you're taking.
+- It's important that all the doctors you see know which medicines you're taking and medical tests you've had. - Make a list of all your medications (including non-prescription) and their doses and keep the list with you for your next appointment.
+Don't forget to include any vitamins or health supplements you're taking.